ros2/rcutils/QUALITY_DECLARATION.md

 ### Performance [4.iv]

 `rcutils` follows the recommendations for performance testing of C code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.
-Soon to be defined if this package requires performance testing and how addresses this topic.
+It is not yet defined if this package requires performance testing and how addresses this topic.

 ### Linters and Static Analysis [4.v]